DnD 5e - Druid Spell List Breakdown

 - PHB: Situational.

-- EEPC / XGtE: Being knocked prone typically isn't a problem in 5e because standing is costs so little.
+- EEPC / XGtE: Being knocked prone typically isn't a problem in 5e because standing costs so little.
 However, being knocked prone while flying causes you to fall, potentially taking a bunch of damage.
 This spell notably doesn't require that it be cast on the ground or on top of a body of water.
 You could cast this in mid-air, or even wholly underwater.
 Using it mid-air seems like a good way to counter multiple flying enemies.
 However, hitting more than two enemies with a line effect (even one that's wide like Tidal Wave) can be very difficult, so it's rare that you'll hit more than two targets with this.

 - EEPC / XGtE: Warding Wind also causes Disadvantage for ranged attacks and it's both a level lower and it follows you.